-(1) The Student Conduct Committee shall require from University officials, hearings officers, referees, committees, and tribunals periodic written reports of the disposition of all student conduct cases dealt with under their jurisdiction.
-The Committee shall examine such reports for consistency with existing policies and, where necessary, review the reports with the appropriate officials or tribunals.

-(2) At the end of each academic year, the Committee shall submit to the President, University Senate, Deans, Department Heads, the ASUO President, and the Office of Student Advocacy, a written report covering the entire Student Conduct Program, including an evaluation of the existing rules, policies, and enforcement procedures.
+- (1) The Student Conduct Committee shall require from University officials, hearings board, referees, committees, and tribunals periodic written reports of the disposition of all student conduct cases dealt with under their jurisdiction.
+The Committee shall examine such reports for consistency with existing policies and, where necessary, review the reports with the appropriate officials or tribunals. - (2) At the end of each academic year, the Committee shall submit to the President, University Senate, Deans, Department Heads, the ASUO President, and the Office of Student Advocacy, a written report covering the entire Student Conduct Program, including an evaluation of the existing rules, policies, and enforcement procedures.
 This report shall also detail all Code revisions approved during the previous year and shall be available to any person upon request.

-Stat.
-Auth.: ORS Ch.
-351 & 352 Stats.
-Implemented: ORS 351.070 & 352.010 Hist.: UOO 10-1990, f.
+Hist.: UOO 10-1990, f.
 11-16-90, cert. ef.
 11-15-90; UOO 6-1991, f. & cert. ef.
-3-25-91